keketso-prog/AWS-RE-START-JOURNEY/About-Me.md

 🌟What I'm Looking For I am looking to:

 💼Start my career in cloud computing.

 🤝Collaborate with supportive teams that believe in learning.

-🚀 Apply my AWS knowledge in real-world scenarios
+🚀 Apply my AWS knowledge in real-world scenarios.

-📈  Keep building my technical skills
+📈  Keep building my technical skills.

 🎯 start Contributing meaningfully to projects.

 If you are looking for a hardworking, honest, eager-to-learn professional committed to excellence, I'd love to connect with you!
 Though shy, I am now ready to take on new challenges and show what I can do.
 Thanks for taking the time to learn about me!
 Let's connect and discover how we can work together! 😊🚀